devchallenges-io/curriculum/4-frontend-libaries/challenges/group_1/10-task-manager-app.md

   - "Users can toggle between light and dark mode."
   - "Deploy the solution and submit Repository URL and Demo URL."
 seo:
-  title: "Task Manager App"
+  title: "Task Manager App | Frontend, React project"
   description: "As a frontend developer, it requires you to work with external libraries/tools all the time, sometimes it can be complicated and takes days to understand.
-In this challenge, you will work with a task manager application, this will challenge you to work with external JS library, as well as data management."
+In this challenge, you will work with a task manager application, this will challenge you to work with external JS library, as well as data management.
+This project is great for working with Front-end libraries like React, Vue,..."
   keywords:
     - "task manager app"
     - "frontend developer"